Sequence pairs with asymptotically optimal aperiodic correlation: Crosscorrelation of Chu sequences

 \section{Crosscorrelation of Chu sequences}

 In this section we prove our results on the crosscorrelations of the Chu sequences in question.
-A straightforward computation shows that the modulus of the aperiodic crosscorrelations between two Chu sequences of equal length are given by \emph{generalised Gauss sums}, which are for real $x$ and $\theta$ and integral $N$ defined to be
+A straightforward computation shows that the aperiodic crosscorrelations between two Chu sequences of equal length are equal in modulus to \emph{generalised Gauss sums}, which are for real $x$ and $\theta$ and integral $N$ defined to be

 An asymptotic expansion of these sums was obtained by Paris~\cite{Par2014} using an asymptotic expansion of the error function.
 We deduce an estimate for generalised Gauss sums from this expansion.
 To state the result, define for real $x\ne 0$ and $\theta$,